-The most dangerous and expensive phrase in business is “this is how we’ve always done it.”
+The most dangerous and expensive phrase in business is “this is how we've always done it.”
 As you can imagine, with CV-19 forcing many small accounting firms to move towards virtual working, this phrase has been used a lot in recent weeks.
-While some firms have figured out how to thrive in this pandemic, many are struggling to transition to a paperless accounting office and then you have the ones who are stubbornly sticking to their old ways.
+While some firms have figured out how to thrive in this pandemic, many are struggling to transition to a paperless accounting office.
+There are many who are stubbornly sticking to their old ways.
 You can probably guess which, out of the three, are being hit the hardest.
-Regardless of how advanced a firm is, how do you go paperless in accounting is a hot topic at the moment!
+Regardless of how advanced a firm is, how to go paperless in accounting is a hot topic at the moment!

 There has never been such a need to remove the paper from operations before now, so it begs the question: how do you go paperless in accounting?
 Here is why you should make the change and how to do it in just four steps.

 How do you go paperless in accounting?

 Going paperless will benefit your firm now AND way into the post-lockdown future

 Before I go into how to create a paperless accounting office, let's look at why you should make the transition.
 These benefits are essential to know, especially for the doubters and the accountants who are nostalgic about their traditional methods.

 So what are the benefits of going paperless?

 The average UK office worker uses approximately 10,000 sheets of paper per year!
 What’s even more shocking is that 75% of this ends up in landfill (that’s equivalent to a small tree per person!).
 When more than half of the paper used is eventually thrown away anyway, it makes sense to digitally store and delete these files instead.
 Not only does this lessen the impact on the environment, but ‘going green’ is one of the sustainable business trends that are shaping the next decade.